-The Respondent recognizes freight revenue using Free-On-Board ("FOB") Origin pursuant to Revenue Recognition Topic in the ASC.
+The Respondent recognizes freight revenue using Free-On-Board ("FOB") Origin pursuant to the Revenue Recognition Topic in the Accounting Standards Codification ("ASC").
 Accounting guidance in this topic provides for the allocation of revenue between reporting periods based on relative transit time in each reporting period.
 Expenses are recognized as incurred.